Afraid of Moving to the Cloud? This Will Change Your Mind

 In comes cloud service certifications.
 Certifications such as The Skyhigh CloudTrust™ Rating provide an objective and comprehensive evaluation of a service’s security controls and enterprise readiness based on a detailed set of criteria developed in conjunction with the Cloud Security Alliance (CSA).
 Because Skyhigh produces the most extensive, current, and credible trust ratings for cloud services, enterprises rely on the Skyhigh CloudTrust™ Rating to inform both decisions and policy pertaining to the use of cloud services in their environment.

 Integrating security measures that are proactive instead of reactive are far more effective when built by the software provider alongside the construction of the solution.
 Creating a cloud solution and then separately deciding how to implement security measures after completion will likely present gaps in your defensive strategy.
 Proactive measures built into the software have proven to be far more effective in the long term.
 Experienced field service managers know the advantage of fixing weak infrastructure before the storm hits, and the same applies to the Cloud.
 We believe that information security is vital for our customer’s business operations and to our own success.
 These premises govern us and the way we do business.
-And we have even written an eBook on How to Avoid a Storm in Your Cloud Installation.

 The newest iterations of ClickSoftware solutions will provide great advancements on the cloud over an on-premises solution.
 Upgrades from version 8.3 can occur seamlessly, with customizations carrying over to newer versions.
 By having the servers off-site, IT directors no longer need to worry about maintenance, scalability or security, as these are handling by the SaaS provider as part of their cloud deployment.
 With some companies needing 10 or 15 servers to manage their needs, this provides a great relief and allows individuals to focus on more strategic initiatives.